 The number and percent of enrolled PCA and nursing provider employees who meet the annual inservice training hours, as specified in the approved waiver.
+N:

-N: The number of enrolled PCA and nursing provider employees who meet training requirements as specified in the approved waiver.
+The number of enrolled PCA and nursing provider employees who meet training requirements as specified in the approved waiver.
 D: Total number of enrolled PCA and nursing provider employees reviewed

-Record reviews, on-site If 'Other' is selected, specify: Responsible Party for data Frequency of data Sampling Approach (check collection/generation(check collection/generation(check each that applies): each that applies): each that applies): ▼ State Medicaid Agency 100% Review Weekly Operating Agency Monthly ✓ Less than 100% Review Representative ■ Sub-State Entity Quarterly Sample Confidence Interval □ Other Stratified Annually Specify: Describe Group: Other Continuously and Ongoing Specify: A minimum of 20 staff reviews are conducted for each provider.
-Provideers with fewer than 20 employees receive a 100% review of staff. □ Other Specify:
+Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify: Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies): 100% Review State Medicaid Weekly Agency ✓ Less than 100% Operating Agency Monthly Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Annually Stratified Specify: Describe Group: 1 5 ✓ Continuously and ✓ Other Ongoing Specify: A minimum of 20 staff reviews are conducted for each provider.
+Provideers with fewer than 20 employees receive a 100% review of staff.
+Other Specify: